 Did you just receive a less-than-stellar offer for an entry-level job?
-Despite what you may have heard, you can engage in salary negotiations even as a recent graduate.
+Despite what you may have heard, the starting salary for recent college graduates is negotiable.

-It’s natural to feel apprehensive about requesting more money at such an early stage of your career.
-However, many employers are willing to negotiate salary with the right candidate, even if you are fresh out of college.
+It’s natural to feel apprehensive about requesting high compensation at such an early stage of your career.
+However, many employers are willing to meet the salary expectations of talented candidates who are fresh out of college.

-Research the company ahead of any salary negotiations.
-Determine whether it recently had any large layoffs and, if possible, find out how long management has been looking to fill the position.
-Keep in mind that such information may be difficult to obtain.
-If the company has been making budget cuts through layoffs, your chances of a successful salary negotiation may be smaller.
-On the other hand, you may have more leverage in the discussion if the employer has had trouble recruiting for the position you’re offered.
+If the company has been making budget cuts through layoffs, your chances of a successful salary negotiation could be reduced — depending on the role you’re interviewing for.
+On the other hand, you may have more leverage in the discussion if the employer has faced challenges in recruiting for the position you’re offered.

 Consider benefits and perks

-Employers often offer more than money.
-Negotiating a better employee benefits package — perhaps including excellent healthcare benefits, tuition reimbursement, an employer-sponsored retirement savings plan, more time off or telecommuting options — can be a compelling reason to accept a smaller salary.
+Most employers offer much more than a salary as part of a compensation package.
+Negotiating better employee benefits — such as solid healthcare coverage, tuition reimbursement, an employer-sponsored retirement savings plan or generous vacation time — can be a compelling reason to accept a smaller salary.